brycehenson/fast_search_histogram/README.md

 ## Benchmarking
 | ![A comparison runtime for different hist algorithms](/figs/scaling_comparison.png "Fig1") |
 |:--:|
  **Figure 1**- Comparison of the search based methods to matlabs inbuilt histogram i7-3610 @ 3.00GHz.
 The reader should note the inverted Z axis with.
 Data is sampled from the uniform unit distributon, bins are uniform across the unit interval.
 The search based algorithms outperform for most combinations of n and m exept for a band ~(m<n & m>1e5) where the inbuilt isup to 5x faster than the search based methods.
 The more comon use cases are the left side of the plot where m<n.
-The adaptive method uses heuristics to choose heuristics the best method.|
+The adaptive method uses heuristics to choose  the best method.|

 ## Features
 count_search_hist